How to Import XML Data File into Excel (3 Quick Methods)

 How to Import Multiple XML Files into Excel

-Similar to the previous methods, you can also import multiple files into Excel.
-Suppose we have a folder containing 2 XML files with Book List.
-Now, we will import both files into a workbook.
+Similarly, we can also import multiple XML files into Excel.
+Suppose we have 2 XML files containing a Book List in a folder.
+Let’s import both files into a workbook.

 Sample dataset with 2 XML files inside a folder